SomethingNewUK/somethingnewuk.github.io/_posts/2016-06-21-eu-remain-leave-humanity.md

 ---
-title: Europe: Humanity should be the only deciding factor
+title: Europe - Humanity should be the only deciding factor
 authors:
   - philip_john
 featured_image: